csmir/Commands.NET/README.md

 - [Additional Packages](#additional-packages)

 > [!NOTE]
-> Commands.NET is CLS-compliant, Native AOT friendly, and built on .NET Standard 2.1
+> Commands.NET is CLS-compliant and built on .NET Standard 2.1.

 ## Getting Started